puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

 ## Task {{% param sectionnumber %}}.9: Access application by browser

-Finally you can visit your application with the URL provided from the Route: <https://data-producer-userXY.techlab.openshift.ch/data>
+Finally, you can visit your application with the URL provided from the Route: <https://data-producer-userXY.techlab.openshift.ch/data>

 {{% alert  color="primary" %}}Replace **userXY** with your username or get the URL from your route.{{% /alert %}}